Oboe Concerto (Strauss): Inception and premiere

 American oboist John de Lancie was a corporal in the U.S. Army unit which secured the area round the Bavarian town of Garmisch where Strauss was living in April 1945, in the closing days of World War II.
 As principal oboist of the Pittsburgh Orchestra in civilian life, he knew Strauss's orchestral writing for oboe thoroughly, visited the composer in his home, and in the course of a long conversation asked him if he had ever considered writing an oboe concerto.
 Strauss answered simply "No", and the topic was dropped.
 However, in the months to follow, the idea grew on him and he completed the short score of his Oboe Concerto on September 14, 1945, finishing the orchestration on October 25.

 The work was premiered on 26 February 1946 in Zürich, featuring Marcel Saillet as soloist with the Tonhalle Orchester conducted by Volkmar Andreae.
-The British premiere was at the Proms on 17 September 1946 with the oboist Léon Goossens and the BBC symphony orchestra conducted by Sir Adrian Boult.
+The British premiere was at the Proms on 17 September 1946 with the oboist Léon Goossens and the BBC Symphony Orchestra conducted by Sir Adrian Boult.
 As the concerto was being prepared for print in early 1948, Strauss revised and expanded its last-movement coda.
 The first recording was made in 1948 with Goossens and the Philharmonia Orchestra, conducted by Alceo Galliera (in the version without the final revisions).

 John de Lancie had been astonished to see that Strauss was indeed publishing an oboe concerto.
 Strauss saw to it that the rights to the U.S. premiere were assigned to de Lancie, who after the war had switched to the Philadelphia Orchestra and was only a junior member there.
 Protocol made de Lancie's performing the premiere impossible since the Philadelphia Orchestra's principal oboist had priority.
 De Lancie instead gave the rights to the U.S. premiere to a young oboist friend at the CBS Symphony Orchestra in New York, Mitch Miller, who later became famous as a music producer and host of a sing-along TV show.

 John de Lancie later became the principal oboist for the Philadelphia Orchestra.
 His only public performance of the Concerto was the company premiere of the piece on August 30, 1964 at the Interlochen Center for the Arts in Michigan, with Eugene Ormandy conducting.
 In 1987, de Lancie had the opportunity to record the work he helped inspire with a small orchestra identified only as "Chamber Orchestra" conducted by Max Wilcox on the RCA label.

-Instrumentation
+Music

-The concerto is scored for oboe solo with an orchestra of 2 flutes, cor anglais, 2 clarinets, 2 bassoons, 2 horns, and strings.
+The concerto is scored for oboe solo with an orchestra of two flutes, cor anglais, two clarinets, two bassoons, two horns, and strings.

-Structure

 The concerto consists of three interconnected movements and lasts around 25 minutes: